Willy Adames Player Props: Brewers vs. Rockies

 Willy Adames At The Plate

-- In 27 games this season (26.2%), Adames has picked up an RBI, and in 11 of those games (10.7%) he had more than one.
-He has also driven in three or more of his team's runs in seven contests.
+- In 27 games this year (26.2%), Adames has picked up an RBI, and in 11 of those games (10.7%) he had two or more.
+He has also driven home three or more of his team's runs in seven contests.

+- In 37 of 103 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.